MaxOlmos/SALMOGLOB-Life-Cycle-Model/README.md

 # SALMOGLOB-Life-Cycle-Model

 A life cycle model considering spatial covariation of marine life history traits of Atlantic salmon populations.
-For a description of the model please, see : Olmos et al., (YEAR), Evidence for a spatial coherence in time trends of marine life history traits of Atlantic salmon populations in the North Atlantic, currently submitted to Fish and Fisheries
+For a description of the model please, see : Olmos et al., (2019), Evidence for a spatial coherence in time trends of marine life history traits of Atlantic salmon populations in the North Atlantic, currently submitted to Fish and Fisheries